Visiting Raffles Lighthouse on Pulau Satumu

 Raffles Lighthouse Tour Details

-The Raffles Lighthouse tour runs from 1pm to 5pm and overall I did enjoy learning about Singapore’s maritime history on this tour.
+The Raffles Lighthouse tour ran from 1pm to 5pm and overall I did enjoy learning about Singapore’s maritime history on this tour.
 It makes for an interesting way to see Singapore’s southern seas and you get the chance to visit a landmark and island that you wouldn’t normally be able to visit on your own which is quite cool.
 If you’re interested in Singapore’s history or just want to spend an afternoon outside for a bit, I think this tour is worth checking out.

 Looking to see more of Singapore’s offshore islands?
 Check out these posts here or see all my posts about Singapore.